aido/jmlightning/README.md

 - **Operations coordinate workflows** - command-specific application logic belongs in `operations/`, not in the CLI.
 - **Separation of concerns** - JoinMarket-specific code stays in the adapter layer.
 - **Backend abstraction** - Lightning functionality is accessed through a backend interface rather than being hard-coded into the policy engine.
-- **Deterministic planning** - UTXO selection and fee calculations are handled by a dedicated planner.
+- **Dedicated planning** - fee-aware transaction planning is handled by a dedicated planner after the operation has constrained the selection to policy-approved UTXOs.
 - **Minimal trust boundaries** - external systems provide data or execution services, while the local policy engine decides whether an operation is permitted.
 - **Privacy by construction** - privacy-sensitive restrictions are encoded in software rather than left to operator discipline.